W4ngatang/sent-bias/README.md

 ### ELMo

-ELMo weights will be downloaded and cached at runtime.
+ELMo weights will be downloaded from [allennlp repo] (https://github.com/allenai/allennlp/tree/master/allennlp)  and cached at runtime.
 Set `ALLENNLP_CACHE_ROOT` in your environment to a directory you'd like them to be saved to; otherwise they will be saved to `~/.allennlp`.
 For example, if using bash, run this before running ELMo bias tests or put it in your `~/.bashrc` and start a new shell session to run bias tests:

 ```
 export ALLENNLP_CACHE_ROOT=/data/allennlp_cache